-You can conserve your computer's resources by setting Windows to pause automatically when no Windows applications are open.
-That way, more resources such as RAM and CPU can be used for macOS applications.
+You can conserve your Mac's CPU resources by setting Windows to pause automatically when no Windows applications are open.
+That way, less CPU resources are used by Windows services which allows you to save the battery and help the environment.